filipesilva/check-side-effects/README.md

 Below is a list of all available CLI options:

 ```
 --help                        Show the help message.
 --cwd                         Override working directory to run the process in.
 --output                      Output the bundle to this path.
 Useful to trace the sourcemaps.
---pure-getters            Assume there are no side effects from getters.
+--property-read-side-effects  Assume there are side effects from property reads.
 [Default: true]
 --resolve-externals           Resolve external dependencies.
 [Default: false]
 --print-dependencies          Print all the module dependencies.
 [Default: false]
 --use-build-optimizer         Run Build Optimizer over all modules.
 [Default: true]
 --use-minifier                Run minifier over the final bundle to remove comments.
 [Default: true]
 --warnings                    Show all warnings.
 [Default: false]
 --test                        Read a series of tests from a JSON file.
 [Default: false]
 ```

 ### Test mode